aletar89/job-recommender/README.md

 You can also add arguments for location, posting age and remote.

 ## GlassDoor
-- Visit https://www.glassdoor.com/Job/index.htm and set your search query.
+- Visit https://www.glassdoor.com/Job/index.htm and set your search query and filters.
 - Run the `glassdoor_scraping_snippet.js` in your browser
   - Easiest way in Chrome is to open dev tools -> sources -> snippets and add it there.
   - It takes a couple of minutes to go through all the job descriptions, you can use other windows but not other tabs in the same Chrome window while it runs.